palomacasabona/palomacasabona/README.md

 - 👀 I’m interested in Node.js, backend, mostly.
 - 🌱 I’m currently learning Javascript, and Laravel
 - 💞️ I’m looking to collaborate on any frontend project in JS
-- 📫 How to reach me ... hit me here in tghisn platform.
+- 📫 How to reach me ... hit me here ☺

 <!---
 palomacasabona/palomacasabona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.